33 kV Substation, Perunad

-33 kV substation, Perunad is a transmission part of Kerala State Electricity Board, a public sector agency of under the Government of Kerala, India, that transmits the electricity supply in the state.
+33 kV substation, Perunad is a transmission part of Kerala State Electricity Board, a public sector agency under the Government of Kerala, India, that transmits the electricity supply in the state.
 Established in 2012, the agency comes under the authority of the Department of Power.

 Perunad Substation inaugurated by Minister Aryadan Muhammed.

 General

 There is only 1 no. 5 MVA, 33 kV Power transformer installed in the bay.
 The station auxiliary supply is taken from a 250 kVA, 11 kV transformer which is tapped from the 11 kV bus, in the station.

 In addition to RPG 1 and RPG 2.2 No: 11 kV feeders in the 11 kV bus.
 One is an 11 kV town feeder from this station for feeding the nearby Vadasserikkara, Perunad area.
 Hence 11 kV town and 11 kV Perunad breaker can be put in alternate use.
 Similarly two 11 kV AB switches are installed in the substation compound for the selection of 11 kV TOWN/PERUNAD supply.
 The maintenance of the ABs and its DPs are carried out by Electrical section Vadasserikkara.

 The custodian of feeders such as RPG-1, RPG-2, 33 kV PTPE etc. are Electrical section Vadasserikkara.

 The 11 kV Town/Perunad feeder can be extended to 11 kV Vadasserikkara feeder from the Ranni 110 kV substation.
 Usually this is done by the field staff of Electrical section, Vadasserikkara by closing the 11 kV Delta AB.
 During the failure of the 33 kV PTPE feeder, the SHEP R-PND is connected to the grid through 11k V Vadasserikkara feeder, the load in the Vadasserikkara feeder is regulated by Electrical section Vadasserikkara for easy synchronisation.